Donate to Gastrointestinal Cancer Research, Patient Care and Education

 GI cancers does not discriminate between women and men.
 Our survival levels are far lower compared to other cancers.
 The survival rate of individuals with cancer of the gut is 29 percent, gut 69 percent — and just 8.7percent of individuals diagnosed with pancreatic cancer live over five decades.
 In 2018, it had been estimated that 13,809 individuals would die of gastrointestinal cancers, more than double the estimated combined total for prostate and breast cancers.

 It is important that people enhance survival rates for GI cancer through the generous support of gastrointestinal research.
 Generosity to Northwestern Memorial Foundation can help those requiring treatment and advancement of the study of gastrointestinal cancers.
-Types of gastrointestinal cancer includes Oesophageal Cancer, Liver Cancer, Stomach Cancer, Gallbladder & Biliary Tract Cancer, Pancreatic Cancer, Gastrointestinal Stromal Tumour (GIST), Neuroendocrine Tumours (NETs), Colorectal Cancer, Small Bowel Cancer, and Anal Cancer.
+Types of gastrointestinal cancer includes Oesophageal Cancer, Liver Cancer, Stomach Cancer, Gallbladder & Biliary Tract Cancer, Pancreatic Cancer, Gastrointestinal Stromal Tumor (GIST), Neuroendocrine Tumors (NETs), Colorectal Cancer, Small Bowel Cancer, and Anal Cancer.

 How gastrointestinal cancer is diagnosed depends on which sort of cancer is suspected.
 When it comes to gastrointestinal cancer, every sort of GI cancer includes its risk factors which we might have the ability to prevent, reducing the odds of developing cancer with your support of Northwestern Memorial Foundation.
 Since some kinds of gastrointestinal have shared risk factors, there are a few lifestyle changes we could make to lessen our risk.
 Because we are aware that tobacco is linked to some kinds of gastrointestinal tract, preventing both are among our best prevention defenses.
 The health benefits of quitting smoking are vast and are not confined to preventing gastrointestinal cancers.
 By quitting smoking, you dramatically lower your risk of numerous forms of cancer and other ailments.